Spend your late summer days around the bay exploring the coastal waters of St. John’s with these top six experiences you can have at sea.

 The Secluded Island Cookout experience with Saltwater Society has the Newfoundland food experience mastered.
 Check out the sights of Bell Island’s beautiful coastline and take in the nearby wildlife en route to an island landing where you will tuck into a rocky beach in Conception Bay.
 Warm up, relax and have a few bevies or explore the area while we cook a meal on a beachside fire.
 Four different options are available to you.
 Check them out below!

 Experience the excitement of Sea Kayaking on the Avalon Peninsula’s spectacular world famous coastline.
 Explore these waters with a guided kayak tour with The Outfitters where you can spot soaring seabirds and breathtaking waterfalls.
 Discover our hidden coves and be sure to bring along your (waterproof) camera to capture all the unforgettable memories.

-Enjoy a fairytale picnic while relaxing and enjoying the amazing scenery of Ferryland Lighthouse.
+Enjoy a fairytale picnic while relaxing and taking in the amazing scenery around the Ferryland Lighthouse.
 Offering so much more than fresh handmade lunches and freshly squeezed lemonade, Lighthouse Picnics provide you with the ultimate backdrop.
-As you walk along a natural isthmus you are surrounded by the sea on both sides of the path to the lighthouse.
-Smell the sea, hear the seabirds and enjoy the never ending vistas on your day at the lighthouse.
+As you walk along a natural isthmus, you’re surrounded by the sea on both sides along the path to the lighthouse.
+Smell the sea, hear the seabirds, and enjoy the never-ending vistas on your day at the lighthouse.

 Be prepared to be impressed by magnificent scenery along our spectacular coast.
 East Coast Trail Association volunteers lead public guided hikes on East Coast Trail paths on weekends from April to November where you can experience the trail for the first time, or enjoy it with a group.
 The environment of the East Coast Trail is left as unspoiled and natural as possible.